 Part of the joy of supporting local agriculture is that we are subject to the whims of Kansas weather.
 We do our best to guarantee a steady and generous supply of all types of vegetables, but one of the lessons agriculture teaches us is just how little control we have in the world!
-If we come up short on individual crops, we will try to be creative, but our intent is to give you vegetables grown seasonally on our farm.
-This also means that when there is an abundance of a particular crop, you can expect larger quantities.
+If we come up short on individual crops, New Roots will supplement the missing crop with other varieties being grown at Juniper.
+This also means that when there is an abundance of a particular crop (bumper crop), you can expect larger quantities.

 What if we don’t like all the produce we get?

 While certain traditional items like tomatoes, onions, and lettuce will always be a favorite, other items like mustard greens and kohlrabi add depth and breadth to meals.
 Learning how to enjoy these foods is part of learning how to eat seasonally and locally.
 Though you have some choice in our CSA, we hope that you’ll still embrace the adventurous nature of eating seasonally and try a few new things!
 Sometimes all it takes is a little creativity (and trial and error) to find a recipe you enjoy ~ like chocolate beet cake for example!
 We will send out regular newsletters with recipes and other information to help you make the most of your CSA share.

 The New Roots CSA is unique in that we are all growing together- for customers this may mean trying new vegetables and learning to eat seasonally, and for farmers this means learning a new language and developing new business skills.
 New Roots staff will do our best to help you enjoy the produce, but CSAs do require a certain level of commitment to eating a variety of locally available produce.
 We hope you’ll join us in taking some risks!